greyltc/italian/README.md

 Birth place (in Italian): Augusta, Siracusa, Sicilia, Italia Birth place (in English): Augusta, Syracuse, Sicily, Italy
 Sister: Carmela, born 31 December, 1893 in Italy
-Brother: George (Giovacchino), born 14 May, 1896 in Italy
+Brother: George (Giovacchino), born 14 May, 1896 in Italy, died 12 July 1986 in Boston
 Sister: Pasqualine, born 28 May, 1898 in Italy
 Brother: Frank, born 3 February, 1900 in Italy, died 21 May 1998